Corruption in Ghana: Medicine

-In 2017,the then deputy minister of health, Kingsley Aboagye Gyedu, asserted that Ghana's health sector had high corruption rates because of its low level of accountability.
-For example, doctors at the Tamale Teaching hospital plant agents to direct patients from the hospital to their clinics and direct patients to procure drugs and lab tests outside the hospital thus reducing hospital revenue.
+In 2017, the then deputy minister of health, Kingsley Aboagye Gyedu, asserted that Ghana's health sector had high corruption rates because of its low level of accountability.
+For example, doctors at the Tamale Teaching Hospital plant agents to direct patients from the hospital to their clinics and direct patients to procure drugs and lab tests outside the hospital thus reducing hospital revenue.
 They go into agreement with these pharmacies and labs so they profit from the referrals.
 Ghana's health sector was ranked second most corrupt in Africa, with most of the allocated public resources ending up in the pockets of corrupt private individuals.

-The worst affected people are the poor individuals who are not sensitised on medical practices in the hospital.
-Medical practitioners end up selling watered-down medicines and even request bribes to allow patients jump queues.
-In Koforidua in the eastern region of Ghana, a combined team of US and Ghanaian medical professionals were supposed to undertake the "Operation Walk Syracuse", a surgical procedure for some selected arthritis patients.
-It was revealed that some of the local professionals in the St. Joseph's hospital had charged from prospective patients sums of money ranging from GHC100.00 to GHC6,000.00 to allow them access the procedure.
-Meanwhile, this was at the blind side of the US team.
+The worst affected people are the poor individuals who are not sensitised to medical practices in the hospital.
+Medical practitioners end up selling watered-down medicines and even request bribes to allow patients to jump queues.
+In Koforidua in the eastern region of Ghana, a combined team of US and Ghanaian medical professionals were supposed to undertake "Operation Walk Syracuse", a surgical procedure for some selected arthritis patients.
+It was revealed that some of the local professionals in St. Joseph's Hospital had charged prospective patients sums of money ranging from GHC100.00 to GHC6,000.00 to allow them access to the procedure.
+Meanwhile, this was on the blind side of the US team.

 Anti-corruption efforts

 The 1992 Constitution provided for the establishment of a Commission on Human Rights and Administrative Justice (CHRAJ).
-Among other things, the Commission is charged with investigating all instances of alleged and suspected corruption and the misappropriation of public funds by officials.
-The Commission is also authorized to take appropriate steps, including providing reports to the Attorney General and the Auditor-General, in response to such investigations.
-The Commission has a mandate to prosecute alleged offenders when there is sufficient evidence to initiate legal actions.
-The Commission, however, is under-resourced and few prosecutions have been made since its inception.
+Among other things, the commission is charged with investigating all instances of alleged and suspected corruption and the misappropriation of public funds by officials.
+The commission is also authorized to take appropriate steps, including providing reports to the Attorney General and the Auditor-General, in response to such investigations.
+The commission has a mandate to prosecute alleged offenders when there is sufficient evidence to initiate legal actions.
+The commission, however, is under-resourced and few prosecutions have been made since its inception.

 In 1998, the Government of Ghana also established an anti-corruption institution, called the Serious Fraud Office (SFO), to investigate corrupt practices involving both private and public institutions.
-A law to revise the SFO law is being drafted and it is expected to define more clearly treatment of the proceeds from criminal activities.
+A law to revise the SFO law is being drafted and it is expected to define more clearly the treatment of the proceeds from criminal activities.
 The government also announced plans to streamline the roles of the CHRAJ and SFO, in order to remove duplication of efforts.
 The government passed a “Whistle Blower” law in July 2006, intended to encourage Ghanaian citizens to volunteer information on corrupt practices to appropriate government agencies.
 In December 2006, CHRAJ issued guidelines on conflict of interest to public sector workers.
 As of February 2009, a Freedom of Information bill was still pending in Parliament.

-During the Anti-Corruption Summit in London on May 12, Ghana urged its delegates to sign these eight steps in hope of decreasing corruption:
+During the Anti-Corruption Summit in London on May 12, Ghana urged its delegates to sign these eight steps in the hope of decreasing corruption: